playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

  */
 ```

-> If you're having a difficult time understanding why `toString` is bring ran or what `prototype` is doing here, don't worry: You're in good company.
+> If you're having a difficult time understanding why `toString` is bring ran or what `prototype` is doing here, don't worry; you're in good company.
 The JavaScript prototype system is complex and can be difficult to follow.
 >
-> For now, it will suffice to just know that you're only able to store strings in element attribute.
+> For now, it will suffice just to know that you're only able to store strings in an element attribute.

 ## Events {#events}

-Just as your browser uses the DOM to know where to place elements to display for the user and metadata about the elements in order to interact with screenreaders as-expected, your browser also utilizes the DOM for knowing how to handle user interactions.
+Just as your browser uses the DOM to handle on-screen content visibility, your browser also utilizes the DOM for knowing how to handle user interactions.
 The way your browser handles user interaction is by listening for _events_ that occur when the user takes action or other noteworthy changes occur.

-For example, when you have a form that includes a default button, when that button is pressed it will fire a `submit` event that will then _bubble_ up the DOM tree until it finds a [`<form>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).
-This element will by default then run a [`GET` HTML request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to the server once it recieves a `submit` event.
+For example, say you have a form that includes a default `<button>` element.
+When that button is pressed, it fires a `submit` event that then _bubbles_ up the DOM tree until it finds a [`<form>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form).
+By default, this `<form>` element then sends a [`GET` HTML request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to the server once it receives the `submit` event.

 ![The bubble flow of the `submit` event](./submit_form.svg)

 _Bubbling_, as shown here, is the default behavior of any given event.
-It reflects it's behavior of a given event moving up the DOM tree to the nodes above it as parents.
+Its behavior is to move an event up the DOM tree to the nodes above it, moving from child to parent until it hits the root.
 Parent nodes can respond to these events as expected, stop their upward motion on the tree, and more.

 ### Event Listening {#event-bubbling}